joeynmt/joeynmt/README.md

   > - Keyborad interruption (`crtl-c`) won't stop all the processes.
 You need to take care of the remaining processes manually.
   > - MASTER_ADDR and MASTER_PORT env variables are currently hard-coded.
 See `ddp_setup()` func in [joeynmt/helpers_for_ddp.py](joeynmt/helpers_for_ddp.py)
 - implemented language tags, see [notebooks/torchhub.ipynb](notebooks/torchhub.ipynb)
+  > :warning: **Warning**
+  > - `scripts/build_vocab.py` is not optimized for multilingual vocab construction.
+You may need to modify it manually.
+  > - You may also need to check the language settings in the (pre)tokenizer, accordingly.
 - special symbols definition refactoring
-  - `joeynmt/constants.py` is removed.
+  - `joeynmt/constants.py` has beed removed.
 You should specify the special symbols in yaml config file.
 See [configs/transformer_small.yaml](configs/transformer_small.yaml)
 - configuration refactoring
 - autocast refactoring
 - enabled activation function selection
 - bugfixes
+- upgrade to python 3.11, torch 2.1.2

 <details><summary>previous releases</summary>